MatteoCass/GetCleanData-project/CodeBook.md

 This code book describes the variables of the final tidy dataset.

 ## Measured signals and raw variables
 The raw variables come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 Time domain signals (prefix 't' to denote time) were captured and then filtered to remove noise.
-Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another filter.
+Similarly, the acceleration signal was then separated into body and gravity acceleration signals (*tBodyAcc-XYZ* and *tGravityAcc-XYZ*) using another filter.

-Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
-Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).
+Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (*tBodyAccJerk-XYZ* and *tBodyGyroJerk-XYZ*).
+Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (*tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag*).

-Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
+Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing *fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag*.
 (Note the 'f' to indicate frequency domain signals).

 A set of variables was estimated from these signals, including mean and standard deviation.

 ## Variables of the final tidy dataset
 Here, only the mean and standard deviations were retained.
 For each subject and activity several measurements of the same variable were obtained.
-The tidy dataset contains, for each variable, the average value calculated for each single subject performing a single activity.
-More specific information on the variables of the tidy dataset are reported below.
+The tidy dataset contains, for each variable, the average value calculated from multiple measurements for each single subject performing a single activity.
+Information on the variables of the tidy dataset are reported below.

 1. interaction(subject, activity): indicates the combination of subject id - activity.
 The first digit is the id of the subject, following is a *.* and then the name of the activity.
-2. tBodyAcc-mean()-X:
+2. tBodyAcc-mean()-X: mean body acceleration along X-axis in time domain.
-3. tBodyAcc-mean()-Y:
+3. tBodyAcc-mean()-Y: mean body acceleration along Y-axis in time domain.
-4. tBodyAcc-mean()-Z:
+4. tBodyAcc-mean()-Z: mean body acceleration along Z-axis in time domain.
-5. tBodyAcc-std()-X:
+5. tBodyAcc-std()-X: standard deviation of body acceleration along X-axis in time domain.
-6. tBodyAcc-std()-Y:
+6. tBodyAcc-std()-Y: standard deviation of body acceleration along Y-axis in time domain.
-7. tBodyAcc-std()-Z:
+7. tBodyAcc-std()-Z: standard deviation of body acceleration along Z-axis in time domain.
-8. tGravityAcc-mean()-X:
+8. tGravityAcc-mean()-X: mean gravity acceleration along X-axis in time domain.
-9. tGravityAcc-mean()-Y:
+9. tGravityAcc-mean()-Y: mean gravity acceleration along Y-axis in time domain.
-10. tGravityAcc-mean()-Z:
+10. tGravityAcc-mean()-Z: mean gravity acceleration along Z-axis in time domain.
-11. tGravityAcc-std()-X:
+11. tGravityAcc-std()-X: standard deviation of gravity acceleration along X-axis in time domain.
-12. tGravityAcc-std()-Y:
+12. tGravityAcc-std()-Y: standard deviation of gravity acceleration along Y-axis in time domain.
-13. tGravityAcc-std()-Z:
+13. tGravityAcc-std()-Z: standard deviation of gravity acceleration along Z-axis in time domain.
-14. tBodyAccJerk-mean()-X:
+14. tBodyAccJerk-mean()-X: mean of Jerk signals from body acceleration along X-axis in time domain.
-15. tBodyAccJerk-mean()-Y:
+15. tBodyAccJerk-mean()-Y: mean of Jerk signals from body acceleration along Y-axis in time domain.
-16. tBodyAccJerk-mean()-Z:
+16. tBodyAccJerk-mean()-Z: mean of Jerk signals from body acceleration along Z-axis in time domain.
-17. tBodyAccJerk-std()-X:
+17. tBodyAccJerk-std()-X: standard deviation of Jerk signals from body acceleration along X-axis in time domain.
-18. tBodyAccJerk-std()-Y:
+18. tBodyAccJerk-std()-Y: standard deviation of Jerk signals from body acceleration along Y-axis in time domain.
-19. tBodyAccJerk-std()-Z:
+19. tBodyAccJerk-std()-Z: standard deviation of Jerk signals from body acceleration along Z-axis in time domain.
 20. tBodyGyro-mean()-X:
 21. tBodyGyro-mean()-Y:
 22. tBodyGyro-mean()-Z:
 23. tBodyGyro-std()-X: